Donations coming in for fund

-Funds stay in Ector County and help needy families like that of Sarah, not her real name, who was injured in a car accident and now also has no car.
-She has to go to physical therapy and is having a difficult time financially.
+Funds stay in Ector County and help needy families like that of Sharon, not her real name, who needs help for a merry Christmas since her husband died and she can only work part-time while her children are in school.

-This family can be helped through the Empty Stocking Fund, an annual fundraising effort by the Odessa American and The Salvation Army.

 The Empty Stocking Fund was created by the Odessa American in 1995 and has raised more than $1.9 million.
 Donate online.